 What Goes Good with Pasta Salad?

-This Warm Pasta Salad Recipe is delicious with any of the following:
+This Warm Pasta Salad Recipe is a delicious side dish paired with any of the following:

 Warm Caramelized Leek Pasta Salad with Bacon and Goat Cheese